zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler-external-configuration.md

 # API Mediation Layer onboarding configuration

 This article describes the process of configuring a REST service to onboard with the Zowe API Mediation Layer using the API ML Plain Java Enabler.
-As a service developer, you can provide basic configuration of a service to onboard with the API ML.
+As a service developer, you can provide basic configuration of a service to onboard to the API ML.
 You can also externalize configuration parameters for subsequent customization by a systems administrator.

 * [Introduction](#introduction)
 * [Configuring a REST service for API ML onboarding](#configuring-a-rest-service-for-api-ml-onboarding)